Quiet the Mind — Online Golf Psychology Coaching

 - One intention: a shot-specific cue that survives walking, setup, and swing.

 - Decision frame: target → window → speed → commitment.
-Ten seconds, not theatre.

 - Post-round audit: what held, what collapsed, and one intention for tomorrow.